 The piece de resistance: Chocolate-covered bacon with a toppings bar that included marshmallows, Butterfingers and Heath bars.

-Bacon Bacon founder Jim Angelus, who goes through at least 350 pounds of bacon a week, has taken his bacon to the California Academy of Sciences, to Outside Lands and to corporate functions.
-He was excited to bring it inside one of San Francisco's top hotels.
+Bacon Bacon founder Jim Angelus, who goes through at least 350 pounds of bacon a week, has carted his bacon to the California Academy of Sciences, to Outside Lands and to corporate functions.
+He's been excited to bring it inside one of San Francisco's top hotels.
 Usually his food is handed to diners on compostable plates and in paper wrappers.
 Gussied up on restaurant china and silver, it tasted even better.

 At the W San Francisco, TRACE restaurant, 181 Third St., San Francisco 94103.